robotpilot/turtlebot3_wiki/docs/source/friends.rst

 |

-Get sources and make friends!
-To do this, see ``Examples`` → ``turtlebot3`` → ``turtlebot3_friends``
+Get source codes and make friends!
+Go to ``Examples`` → ``turtlebot3`` → ``turtlebot3_friends``.

 .. image:: _static/friends/ide.png

 ..
-NOTE:: Any suggestions, any ideas, any applicants for this TurtleBot3 Friends Project is welcomed.
-We want to welcome our new TurtleBot3 Friends.
-If you have TurtleBot3 Friends who realized your new idea, please let us know.
-We will be introducing your robot to this wiki page. :)
+NOTE:: Any suggestions and ideas for TurtleBot3 Friends Project are always welcomed.
+Tell us about your creative TurtleBot3 Friend.
+We might introduce your friend to the world through this wiki page! :)

 :E-Mail: ost@robotis.com